Foveated Retinotopy Improves Classification and Localization in Convolutional Neural Networks: Methods

 \subsection{Convolutional Neuronal Networks (CNNs)}

 Convolutional neural networks (CNNs) have become essential tools in image classification, with several pre-trained models available for download.
-For example, the VGG family, including VGG16 and VGG19, introduced by Simonyan~\citep{Simonyan2015}, uses deep architectures with $16$ or $19$ layers, consisting of stacked convolutional layers followed by fully connected layers. {\sc ResNet} (Residual Networks), introduced by He et al.~\citep{He2015wrn}, addresses the vanishing gradient problem in deep networks by incorporating skip connections, allowing for the training of extremely deep networks (e.g. {\sc ResNet} $50$, {\sc ResNet} $101$ with respectively $50$ and $101$ layers).
+For example, the VGG family, including VGG16 and VGG19, introduced by~\citet{Simonyan2015}, uses deep architectures with $16$ or $19$ layers, consisting of stacked convolutional layers followed by fully connected layers. {\sc ResNet} (Residual Networks), introduced by~\citet{He2015wrn}, addresses the vanishing gradient problem in deep networks by incorporating skip connections, allowing for the training of extremely deep networks (e.g. {\sc ResNet} $50$, {\sc ResNet} $101$ with respectively $50$ and $101$ layers).
 These models are widely used due to their robustness and scalability.
 The implementation of these deeper networks have demonstrated that deeper networks display enhanced resilience; however, this improvement is coupled with an overall increase in computational complexity~\citep{He2015wrn}.
-Therefore, based on these findings, we focus on the deep CNN {\sc ResNet} (with $18$ to $101$ layers from the {\sc PyTorch} library \footnote{We further introduced a circular padding in the convolutions, however we controlled this had little impact overall (not shown).}) on the {\sc ImageNet}~\citep{Russakovsky2015} categorization challenge which consists in classifying natural images into $1000$ labels.
+Therefore, based on these findings, we focus on the deep CNN {\sc ResNet} (with $18$ to $101$ layers from the {\sc PyTorch} library on the {\sc ImageNet-1K}~\citep{Russakovsky2015} categorization challenge which consists in classifying natural images into $1000$ labels.
+We further introduced a circular padding in the convolutions, however we controlled this had little impact overall.